-There are certainly sign companies who are selling the Coroplast for sale signs for a very low price, and as a consequence the aluminum signs come off as though they are extremely expensive.
+There are certain companies who are selling the Coroplast for sale signs for a very low price, and as a consequence aluminum comes off as though it is extremely expensive.
 However this is unfair to the consumer.
-In reality the price difference of a Coroplast or aluminum sign is negligible.
-By making such a price difference they are devaluing the Coroplast sign and giving the perception that the aluminum metal signs are out of reach for small businesses.
+In reality the price difference of coroplast or aluminum is negligible.
+By making such a price difference they are devaluing the Coroplast sign and giving the perception that aluminum is financially unfeasible for small businesses.

 How can they they be similar in price if one is plastic and one is metal?
 The truth is that material is the only variable in the price.
 The amount of materials used, and the process to produce the coroplast or aluminum real estate sign are both exactly the same!
 There is also a relatively small price difference in the materials.
 Even with the current state of the economy the price of aluminum has not raised significantly.
 Now that you know this you can start choosing which is the real value for your new real estate sign.